Medicare reimbursement reference

 If your bill has this code

-See exactly how your charge compares to $41— in 60 seconds.
+See exactly how your charge compares to $41— in just a few minutes.

 Upload a photo or PDF of your bill.
-Our system reads every line, compares each charge to four federal data sources (CMS PFS, NADAC drug benchmarks, federally-required Hospital Price Transparency files, and the National Correct Coding Initiative), and drafts dispute letters for anything worth questioning — with the codes, the math, and the federal-law citations already inside.
+Our system reads every line, compares each charge to six federal data sources (CMS PFS, NADAC drug benchmarks, federally-required Hospital Price Transparency files, the National Correct Coding Initiative, CMS Hospital Compare quality data, and IRS Publication 78 for charity-care eligibility), and drafts dispute letters for anything worth questioning — with the codes, the math, and the federal-law citations already inside.

 - ✓Line-by-line audit, every charge benchmarked.